SendingA/SendingA.github.io/content/authors/admin/_index.md

     url: https://www.sustech.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include smart sensing, wireless network and mobile computing, especially the related research directions of mmwave radar and UWB.
+bio: My research interests include smart sensing, wireless network and mobile computing, especially the related research directions of mmwave radar and Ultra-Wideband(UWB).

 # Interests to show in About widget
 interests: